 - Additional supportive measures: Some important vitamins and minerals that have been shown to play a role in strengthening our immune response include Vitamins A, C, E, D and Zinc.
 But consult your physician before starting any supplement regimen to determine the best doses for you and your loved ones.

-- Remember, if you develop a cough or other flu-like symptoms such as headache, fever, chills, nausea, vomiting or muscle aches, STAY HOME!
-It is the CDC’s recommendation to help prevent the spread of flu by staying home up to 24-hours after the resolution of fever symptoms.
+- Remember, if you develop a cough or other flu-like symptoms such as headache, fever, chills, nausea, vomiting, or muscle aches, STAY HOME!
+All individuals with cold & flu or COVID-19 related symptoms should remain home and isolated for up to 14 days.